Happy birthday Jordan

 1972 - Bjørn Tore Kvarme was born in Trondheim, Norway.
 He joined the reds in January 1997 on a Bosman free transfer from Rosenborg BK as a replacement for John Scales, and quickly showed his worth.
 However, high profile errors against Everton and Manchester United dented his confidence.
 After just 54 first-team appearances, he was sold to Saint-Étienne in August 1999.

 1964 – Paul Small was born in Liverpool.
-One of the club’s masseurs, he came to Melwood from the Widnes rugby union club, also working with England.
+One of the club’s masseurs, he came to Melwood from the Widnes rugby union club in 2001, also working with England.

 1999 - David James was sold to Aston Villa for £1.7m.
 He had played 277 times for us, helping us to win the Coca Cola Cup in 1995.
 He only stayed at Villa Park for just under two years, before moving on to West Ham United in July 2001.

 2007 - Scott Carson set a new record for number of England Under-21’s caps, previously held by Jamie Carragher and Gareth Barry.
 He turned out for the 28th time in a 2-0 defeat of Serbia in a European Championships Finals group game in Nijmegen.
 He went on to claim 29 caps at this level in total, but this record has since been superseded by future red James Milner with 46 appearances at this level, who also featured in this game.
 Meanwhile, future red Alberto Aquilani struck his final goal at this level as Italy’s 3-1 defeat of the Czech Republic in Arnhem was not enough to take them through to the next stage.

 2002 - Ex-red Steve Staunton confirmed his retirement from international football, after winning his 102nd cap in the Republic of Ireland’s World Cup exit to Spain the night before.
 He said, “I don’t think my knee could handle a few more years of this to be honest.”